top of page

 Phra Nang / Thailand · 2015 like ants on sugar

 There is no secret beach left in Thailand.
 No The Beach beach for any Leonardo DiCaprios to discover by virtue of swimming the opposite direction.
 And the more beautiful the beach, the less secret it is.
-When I was there, the sexiest mainland model was Krabi’s "Railay" – so sexy, they had to anglicize it from Rai Leh.
+When I was there, the sexiest mainland model was Krabi’s "Railay" – so sexy, so bleached, they had to anglicize it from Rai Leh.
 Wrapped in a thick coat of people at all times, you never saw it naked.

 Rai Leh (Railay) / Thailand · 2015 model beach